June 11, 2024

 Taboo Science’s host, Ashley Hamer, offers fans a sneak peek at episodes through YouTube Shorts.
 From her Science of Asexuality episode, Ashley promotes a clip of one thing everyone can learn from asexual people.
 If browsers come across the Short and like the content, they can further explore the Taboo Science channel page and podcast.

-Last but not least, a simple way to maximize your Shorts potential is to repost short-form content you may already be making for TikTok or Reels and move it onto this platform.
+Last but not least, consider reposting short-form content you may already be making for TikTok or Instagram Reels and move it onto this platform.
 Videos that may have gotten modest views on TikTok can be seen blowing up on Shorts, and it makes sense to broadcast your vertical videos on as many relevant platforms as possible.

 Create YouTube Shorts in minutes with Descript